kinecosystem/agora/docs/sdk.md

 - `Quarks`: The amount of the payment, in [quarks](https://docs.kin.org/terms-and-concepts#quark).

 Additionally, it has some optional properties:
-- `Source`: The private key of a source account to use for the transaction.
+- `Channel`: The private key of a channel account to use as the source of the transaction.
 If unset, `sender` will be used as the transaction source.
 - `Invoice`: An [Invoice](https://docs.kin.org/how-it-works#invoices) to associate with this payment.
 Cannot be set if `memo` is set.
 - `Memo` A text memo to include in the transaction.
 Cannot be set if `invoice` is set.